Council's High Court date pushed back in fight against asylum centre plans

 “As always, we will continue to keep residents informed when we know more.”

-Immigration minister Robert Jenrick has confirmed last week plans to house “several thousand” asylum seekers at former military bases in Essex and Lincolnshire and a separate site in East Sussex.
+Immigration minister Robert Jenrick confirmed plans to house “several thousand” asylum seekers at former military bases in Essex and Lincolnshire and a separate site in East Sussex last week.

 The news was also criticised by local campaigners SWAP, who held a demo at the weekend.

-The site in Wethersfield had also been eyed up by the Ministry of Justice as a potential location to build two new prisons.
+The Ministry of Justice is also considering the Wethersfield site as a potential location for two huge new prisons, but no planning application has been submitted yet.

 Comments: Our rules